poisonwine/REGRAD/README.md

 }
 ```
 *note*
 1、To get the object-specific grasps, we sample grasps on each object separately.
 By sampling different grasp orientations around the approaching vector as well as the grasp depths, we generate a set of grasp candidates on each grasp point.
-The gripper orientations are sampled every 20 degrees from -90 to 90 degrees(THETA SEARCH), and the grasp depths are taken from the set of -0.06, -0.04, -0.02, -0.00(LENGTH SEARCH),depending on the depth in the gripper parameters.
+The gripper orientations are sampled every 20 degrees from -90 to 90 degrees(THETA SEARCH), and the grasp depths are taken from the set of -0.06, -0.04, -0.02, -0.00(LENGTH SEARCH), depending on the depth in the gripper parameters.

 2.select_frame: ndarray([best_frame_num, 4, 4]):